310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 <th>(……!)</th>

-… Huff, huff!
+…Huff, huff!
 Made it in just in time!
 {% endbubble %}

 {% bubble Kanata past %}